Jane Eyre (musical): Production history

 Years later in 2018, it was announced a new version of the musical would have its world premiere at Cleveland Musical Theatre, directed by Miles Sternfeld.
 The new production would feature a 10-person cast, instead of the original 21, as well as new songs written by Gordon.
 Every actor in the ensemble (except Jane and Rochester) would play multiple roles throughout the course of the show.
 The production opened in late August to rave reviews.
 Cool Cleveland stated in their review: "Jane Eyre in its new form and format is a musical that shows that a "small" production, in which care is taken with directing, casting and technical aspects, can make musical theater more captivating than big, splashy, overproduced shows".

 The 2023 Tokyo production was recorded for Blu-ray release.

+John Caird and Paul Gordon's 2000 musical version of Jane Eyre will get a long-awaited UK debut at Southwark Playhouse, Elephant later in 2026, directed by Megan McGinnis, with performances running August 28 - October 24.
+Opening night will be September 8.
+News of this production also comes just after the launch of a new chamber revision of the musical with theatrical licensor Music Theatre International.
+Having premiered in 2024 at North Carolina's Theatre Raleigh with a smaller orchestration, reduced casting needs, and changes to the lyrics and book, this edition will likely serve as the basis for the upcoming UK premiere at the 310-seat venue.